-Following from point #1, contributing to a RRSP account also lowers your taxable or net income.
-A lower net income may make you eligible for more income-tested government (provincial and federal) benefits, such as the Canada Child Benefits (CCB).
+Following point #1, contributing to an RRSP account lowers your taxable or net income.
+A lower net income can make you eligible for more income-tested government (provincial and federal) benefits, such as the Canada Child Benefits (CCB).

-CCB benefits are updated every July i.e. after tax returns are processed.
-With a lower taxable income in 2017, your recalculated CCB payments for the July 2018 to June 2019 period could be significantly increased, depending on where your income falls on the sliding payments scale.
+CCB benefits are updated every July, i.e. after-tax returns are processed.
+With a lower taxable income in 2021, your recalculated CCB payments for the July 2022 to June 2023 period could be significantly increased, depending on where your income falls on the sliding benefits scale.

 Another income-tested benefit that will benefit from you lowering your taxable income, is the GST/HST credit.

-For sample scenarios on how RRSP contributions can increase your CCB payments, check out this article.
+For some scenarios on how RRSP contributions can increase your CCB payments, click here.

 3. Save for retirement

-If getting a fat and juicy tax refund in April is not enough to motivate you to contribute to a RRSP account, or you do not get the CCB, there’s one additional reason to do so: Retirement! 😉
+If getting a juicy tax refund in April is not enough to motivate you to contribute to an RRSP account, or you do not get the CCB, there’s one additional reason to do so: Retirement!

 If you have a spouse or common-law partner, you can contribute to their RRSP as well.